StockSharp/doc/pt/topics/api/indicators/list_of_indicators/elder_ray.md

 - Cruzamentos da linha zero da força compradora ou força vendedora marcam a mudança no controlo do mercado.

 As decisões de negociação são tomadas analisando a EMA e ambos os osciladores simultaneamente.
-Por exemplo, aparece uma oportunidade de compra quando a EMA está a subir, o força vendedora recupera de um novo mínimo e o força compradora rompe acima de zero.
+Por exemplo, aparece uma oportunidade de compra quando a EMA está a subir, a força vendedora recupera de um novo mínimo e a força compradora rompe acima de zero.

 ![Gráfico do indicador Raios de Elder](../../../../images/indicator_elder_ray.png)